BojanSof/stm32f4x1-cpp-libs/readme.md

       - `CMake Tools` by Microsoft for CMake integration in VS Code.
       - `PlantUML` for drawing UML diagrams, useful for software design planning.

-2. STM32 overview
-    - Products overview.
-    - Naming convention.
-    - F4 family overview (our MCU's family).
-    - ST-Link
-    - ST-Link vs J-link

-3. C/C++ and Git refresh
+4. C/C++ and Git refresh
-    - TODO
     - Only basic stuff
     - C++ advantages over C (price is greater conceptual complexity)
     - [Compiler Explorer](https://godbolt.org/), why is it useful, how and when to use it.

-4. Writing simple `Makefile`s
+5. Writing simple `Makefile`s

-5. `CMake` introduction
+6. `CMake` introduction
     - Writing simple `CMakeLists.txt`
     - How to use `CMake` from terminal.
     - How to use it in VS Code.
-    - TODO: Add more detailed map here...

-6. Setup STM32 CMake project template
+7. Setup STM32 CMake project template

-7. MCU 'Hello World' using the project template
+8. MCU 'Hello World' using the project template
     - Explain the build process:
       - Compiling
       - Linking